Cargill/splinter/splinterd/man/splinterd.1.md

 The Splinter daemon provides 4 options for configuring OAuth for the REST API:

 * `oauth-provider` for specifying the OAuth provider that splinterd will use to get the client's identity.
-Currently, only `github` is supported.
+Currently, `github` and `openid` are supported.

 * `oauth-client-id` for specifying the client ID, which is a public identifier for an app that's registered with the chosen OAuth provider.